All Episodes

 What are your thoughts?

-Uh you know, I don't want to rope either of us into a date because it's really about data, and we're gonna learn a ton from the states that are opening, even starting this weekend, uh over the next few weeks, because New York City's not going to open New York State.
+And we're going to learn a ton from the states that are opening, even starting this weekend, then over the next few weeks, because New York City is not going to open.

 I mean, half the mortality is here, half the cases are here.

-Uh you see uh uh you know how how it could have been uh elsewhere, and thankfully we don't think we're gonna hit anywhere close to these numbers in other parts of the country, but we want to be cautious.
+And thankfully, we don't think we're going to hit anywhere close to these numbers in other parts of the country.

-But the most important thing of all the things happening now is more testing and making sure that we don't miss hot spots.
+But the most important thing of all the things happening now is more testing and making sure that we don't miss hotspots.

-Because if it does, then you can go one step further, so march your way down the road because you have to work out all those kinks in places that that are not as crowded, because in New York City we have unique problems, right?
+Because if it does, then you can go one step further and sort of march your way down the road because you have to work out all those kinks in places that are not as crowded.

-It might the subway might be even more of a problem than sitting in the stadium.
+The subway might be even more of a problem than sitting in the stadium.

-We ought to get pretty concrete on before we start, you know, getting to plan the third stage of opening the country.
+So those kinds of things that we don't have all the answers to, we ought to get pretty concrete on before we start getting to plans, the third stage of opening the country.

 I didn't like it.